AliceO2Group/analysis-framework/docs/tutorials/indexTables.md

 };
 ```

-In the following task the index table is used to relate the information from the Tracks table with the related rows of the HMPID table.
+In the following loop the index table is used to relate the information from the Tracks table with the related rows of the HMPID table.
 To check if a given track has related HMPID information the has_hmpid() method is applied.
 This returns true in case the HMPID information exists and the method hmpid() can be used to retrieve the associated row of the HMPIDs table.

 ```cpp
 for (auto& track : tracks) {